EncryptNetwork/EncryptNetwork/doc/README.md

-DAPScoin
+Encrypt
 =====================

 Setup
 ---------------------
-[DAPScoin](https://officialencrypt.com/wallet) is the original DAPS client and it builds the backbone of the network.
+[Encrypt](https://officialencrypt.com/wallet) is the original DAPS client and it builds the backbone of the network.
 However, it downloads and stores the entire history of DAPS transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------